MarioRicalde/livecss/README.md

 1. Due to limitation of current ST API it colorizes regions by creating theme file.
 2. Still in alpha, so may be full of bugs.
+3. It assumes all theme are in `Packages/Color Scheme - Default folder` folder

 #Known bugs:
 1. Wrong colorization on changing theme